How Website Design Influences UX of eCommerce Stores

-Since its emergence a few years ago, content marketing has become a backbone of every successful digital marketing campaign.
-It plays an integral role in driving traffic to your website, generating more sales and, most importantly, boosting customer conversion rates.
+Since its emergence a few years ago, content marketing has become the backbone of every successful digital marketing campaign.
+It plays an integral role in driving traffic to your website, generating more sales, and, most importantly, boosting customer conversion rates.
 So, it’s not surprising at all that 93% of marketers have employed or are planning to use at least some of the content marketing strategies.

 Elevate Digital, an SEO company from Hong Kong, recently suggested that besides good content you should add well-optimised, evergreen, user-friendly resources such as lists, infographics, case studies, research, white papers, statistics, etc. Adding some unique images to your blog posts will definitely capture your visitors’ attention and make your content more clickable.
 Additionally, to prove yourself authoritative, you need to correct typographical errors before you publish the post, make your text easily skimmable, avoid spammy articles, as well as use active phrases that motivate a reader to take a desirable action.